satoshiKajii/StereoLoco/README.md

 # Concept

-The app is to make an incoming monaural audio signal "pseudo-stereophonic".
+The app is to make a monaural audio signal "pseudo-stereophonic".

 # Usage: